 Will the verified boot feature work on both Google Chrome OS and Chromium OS?

-The verified boot procedure relies on custom firmware and hardware modifications and hence will work with only Google Chrome OS netbooks.
+The verified boot procedure relies on custom firmware and hardware modifications and hence will work only for Google Chrome OS.

 The open-source nature of Chromium OS allows it to be ported to an expanding range of hardware; however, some base requirements are likely to remain fixed.